salvatob/HicHacHoe/tech_doc.md

 Evaluation functions are decoupled, abstracted and ready to be easily replaced or altered.

 The actual App provides comfortable console interface for playing on the std IO.

+Unit tests are implemented using the HUnit package.
+It should be downloaded automatically by cabal.
+They can be then run with `cabal test`